 Want the best recipe boxes to recreate restaurant food in your own home?
 Looking for DIY meal kits?
-Check out our pick below, then try our favourite vegetarian meal kits and dream about where you want to eat out next.
+Check out our pick below, then try our favourite vegetarian meal kits, best burger kits and dream about where you want to eat out next.

 Restaurant meal kits

 This kit is a generous feast of juicy-on-the-inside, crunchy-on-the-outside chicken with everything you need except vegetable oil for deep or shallow frying – instructions and timings are given for both.
 Build your own chicken sandwich: choose from K-pop (Korean-style with sriracha sour cream and gochujang mayo) or The General with pickles and American cheese (secret ingredient: seaweed crack seasoning).
 Chicken wings and tenders come with easy-to-reheat hot sauce and tangy kung pao, and fried chilli peanuts and pickled chilli.
 Sides of bang bang cucumbers, ginger miso slaw and watermelon salad are refreshing and a good foil.
 A chicken dinner winner – two sandwiches, eight wings, four tenders.
 Be sure to download the spirit-lifting playlist, too.

 £50 for two to four people, chicknsours.co.uk

 Tel Aviv street-food feast, Shuk